Liberty Law takes fifth-place honors in world negotiation competition

-Liberty University School of Law represented the United States in the International Negotiation Competition (INC) held at the University of Lucerne on July 4-9, 2016.
+Liberty University School of Law represented the United States in the International Negotiation Competition (INC) held at the University of Lucerne (Switzerland) July 4-9.
 Liberty Law’s team captured a fifth-place finish out of 21 countries invited to compete in this annual world competition.

-The Liberty team of Chris Collins and Mia Yugo, both of whom recently graduated from Liberty Law and are now studying for the bar exam, traveled to Lucerne, Switzerland, after earning a second-place finish in the 2016 ABA National Negotiation Competition held in San Diego, California.
-During the national ABA competition, Mr. Collins had teamed up with Katerina Silcox.
-Because Ms. Silcox was unable to attend the international competition, Ms. Yugo was selected as the team alternate based upon her other competition wins on behalf of Liberty Law.
+The Liberty team of Chris Collins and Mia Yugo, both of whom recently graduated from Liberty Law and are now studying for the bar exam, traveled to Switzerland after Liberty earned a second-place finish in the 2016 American Bar Association (ABA) National Negotiation Competition held in San Diego, Calif., in February.
+Collins was teamed with Katerina Silcox for the national competition.
+Yugo was selected as the team alternate since Silcox was unable to attend the international competition.

-In the first two rounds, Liberty faced Northern Ireland and Norway.
+In the first two rounds, Liberty faced teams from Northern Ireland and Norway.
 The final round was more complex and consisted of a four-way negotiation against teams from Indonesia, South Korea, and Switzerland.
 After the three rounds were completed, the scores from each round were combined.
-Liberty Law earned the fifth highest score out of the 24 teams competing.